0xCaponte/0xCaponte.github.io/_posts/2025-03-20-First-Steps-in-Tech.md

 - **Apply even if you don’t meet all requirements.** If you cover 50% of the job description, apply.
 Many descriptions are more of a wish-list than must-haves.
 - **Work on open-source projects.** This gives you access to peer reviews with a very high technical level, which can improve your skill.
 Also, looks very good in your CV.
 - **Use the [Feynman technique.](https://fs.blog/feynman-technique/)** Simplify complex concepts to deepen understanding and improve your capacity to explain them clearly.
-- **Acquire relevant skills.** When transitioning to a new field, focus on acquiring necessary skills and following a road map for your desired role.
+- **Acquire relevant skills.** When transitioning to a new field, focus on acquiring necessary skills and following a [roadmap](https://roadmap.sh/) for your desired role.

 -----------------